prandell/randell-comics-graphql/README.md

-# React-Comic-Shop
+# Randell-Comics

-This is a sample production-scale Comic Book shop website built using React + Typescript
+This is a sample production-scale Comic Book shop website built using React@18 + Typescript

 ## General Information